When it comes to treating type 2 diabetes, there is no medicine more widely used than Metformin.

 Who Should Not Take Metformin?

-As stated previously, Metformin is used as a first-line treatment for type 2 diabetes, but it is not appropriate for everyone.
-The following are situations when Metformin should not be used:
+Metformin is used as a first-line treatment for type 2 diabetes, but it is not appropriate for everyone.
+The following are situations when people should not use Metformin:

 Complications and Side Effects of Metformin